 Leaving Kettleness the path begins to descend towards Runswick Bay which is now in sight.
 The path drops steeply down to Runswick sands at Hob Holes where several becks drain into the sea.
 Hob Holes are so named because they were allegedly the haunt of hobgoblins.
-The ones here supposedly used to be able to cure whooping cough.
+The ones here were supposedly able to cure whooping cough.
 The rocks that descend to the beach are particularly slippery.
 Please be careful walking over the rocks on the last 300 yards before the beach.

 The route down to the beach is inaccessible at high tide, so check the tide times and try to arrive around low tide.
 Before starting the descent to the beach there is a sign with a map, which shows an alternative route to Runswick, avoiding the beach.
 This follows the old railway line which runs close to the Cleveland Way path, just after Kettleness.
 Note that the railway line takes a much longer route as it swings inland quite some way.

 It has had a perilous past.
 In 1682 a huge storm caused a landslip, which washed away the village.
 There is an old lifeboat station here and a cafe just above the beach.
 The cafe is not open in winter.

 Finishing your walk

 If you’ve walked from Sandsend or Whitby (see Whitby to Sandsend post) and don’t want to walk back, there is a regular bus service from the top of the bank, in the upper half of the village.
 If you are returning by bus to Sandsend, get off the bus in Lythe and enjoy the superb views of Whitby from the churchyard of St. Oswald’s church.
-It’s then only a short walk down to Sandsend (all downhill).
+It’s then only a short walk to Sandsend (all downhill).